Etsy Return Policy: Answers to All Your Important Questions

 At this point, the seller will also tell you which shipping method they prefer, if any.

-Can Opened Products Still Be Returned?
+Opened Products Can Still Be Returned

 As long as the item is still in salable condition you should be able to return it.